bouvet/opti-cli/README.md

 ### Adding a command

-Adding a command can be done with this snippet which generates a new one from a template.
+Adding a command can be done by running the below command which generates a new one from a template.

 ```bash
 npm run commands:add <name of command>
 ```

 ## Known Errors When Importing Database